quotient-im/libQuotient/README.md

   Matrix operations, such as sending messages and small files, redaction, setting room tags etc. This is useful to check the sanity of your library installation.
-- `Quotient_ENABLE_E2EE=<ON/OFF>`, `OFF` by default for back-compatibility only (it is strongly recommended to switch it `ON`, see below) - enable building the E2EE code in the library.
-As of version 0.8, this code is beta-quality;
-  it is already good for trying out but still doesn't provide complete E2EE functionality (e.g. loading encrypted history and backup/restore of the keys from the homeserver - aka SSSS - are not implemented yet).

-  Switching this on will define `Quotient_E2EE_ENABLED` macro (note the difference from the CMake switch) for compiler invocations on all Quotient and Quotient-dependent (if it uses `find_package(Quotient)`) code; `#ifdef Quotient_E2EE_ENABLED` will guard the code that depends on parts of Quotient that only get built for E2EE.
-Be mindful that since 0.8.0 you should also set E2EE at _runtime_, as described below.

-  The compile-time switch caused confusion in the community, with some distributions leaving it off while others turning it on.
-To resolve this, a new mechanism to switch E2EE on/off at runtime has been introduced in version 0.8.0: you can either call `Connection::setEncryptionDefault(true);` once, before creating any `Connection` objects in your code, or call `Connection::enableEncryption()` on each `Connection` object where you want to enable E2EE.

-  With this runtime mechanism in place, the compile-time switch will be dropped in version 0.9, with `Quotient_E2EE_ENABLED` macro being always defined so that the code that used the `#ifdef` mentioned above continues working.
+- `Quotient_ENABLE_E2EE=<ON/OFF>`, `OFF` by default for back-compatibility only.
+It was introduced in version 0.7 to guard against usage of immature E2EE code but confused the community, with some distributions leaving it off while others turned it on.
+Since version 0.8.0 you should always set this to `ON` and use the API to enable E2EE, by either calling `Connection::setEncryptionDefault(true);` once, before creating any `Connection` objects in your code, or by calling `Connection::enableEncryption()` on each `Connection` object where you want to enable E2EE.
+In version 0.9, the compile-time switch will be entirely dropped.
+If you used `Quotient_E2EE_ENABLED` macro in your code, this will always be set so your ifdef's will still work; however, it is recommended to drop usage of these, so that the macro could be phased out.
-  In the meantime, it is strongly recommended to pass `Quotient_ENABLE_E2EE=ON` to CMake to make sure your code is ready for the transition.
 - `MATRIX_SPEC_PATH` and `GTAD_PATH` - these two variables are used to point
   CMake to the directory with the matrix-doc repository containing API files and to a GTAD binary.
 These two are used to generate C++ files from Matrix